TanakitInt/TrainPredictor/README.md

 Amita M.
 Traisak T.
 #
-**For serial.txt**
+**For serial.txt**<br/>
 If you wish to reset serial number, please rename it in serial.txt to 0.
 #
 PLEASE DO WITH NUMBERS ONLY!
-Otherwise, the error will appear!
+Otherwise, the error will appear!<br/>

-If you wish to see a real fare table please go to program's installation folder
+If you wish to see a real fare table please go to program's installation folder<br/>
-#(Right click and select "Open file location")
+(Right click and select "Open file location")

 Copyright (c) 2017.
-All rights reserved.
+All rights reserved.<br/>
-Do not distribute without permission.
+Do not distribute without permission.<br/>
 Free for educational use only.
 NOT for commerial use or for sale!
 #
 This program may have bug, error or exception.